Frequently Asked Questions

 #1 Fradinho et al, “Edible Brown Seaweed in Gluten-Free Pasta: Technological and Nutritional Evaluation.”
 Foods (2019)8; doi:10.3390/foods8120622

-Sea vegetables are great for any vegetarian or vegan diet.
-The red and green species are related to plants and the brown species, even though they're technically not a plant, are definitely not an animal either.
-Nothing is added...they come straight to you from the sea, minimally processed.
+Sea vegetables are suitable for vegetarian or vegan diets.
+The red and green species are related to plants and the brown species, even though they're technically not plants, are clearly not animal either.
+Nothing is

-Sea vegetables contribute important nutrients to a vegetarian or vegan diet that may otherwise be difficult to obtain from a diet based solely on land plants.
-They have balanced amino acid profiles, are mineral rich, and it's thought that some species (especially laver) can even be a source of vitamin B12.
+Sea vegetables contribute important nutrients to vegetarian or vegan diets that may otherwise be lacking from diets based solely on land plants.
+They have balanced amino acid profiles, are mineral rich, and it's been shown that some species even provide vitamin B12.

-Sometimes there may be tiny animals (or pebbles!) hidden in the fronds, such as mussels, barnacles, or even an occasional fish.
-These happened to be attached to the sea vegetable at the time of harvest or accidentally included.
-This sort of accidental inclusion is common to all organic vegetable crops, and the FDA even sets standards.
-A single serving of canned or frozen spinach, for example, is allowed to have 50 thrips, aphids, and/or mites, or possibly the larvae of spinach worms — or even eight entire leaf miner bugs!
+Sometimes, tiny dried animals such as mussels, barnacles, or even an occasional fish may be found hidden in the fronds.
+This is a natural consequence of life in the ocean, but this sort of accidental inclusion is common to all organic vegetable crops.
+The FDA even sets standards.
+A serving of canned or frozen spinach, for example, can have 50 thrips, aphids, and/or mites, or possibly the larvae of spinach worms — or even eight entire leaf miner bugs!

-All Maine Coast sea vegetables are sun or air dried at mild temperatures that never exceed 100 degrees F. This means they remain a raw food with all of their minerals, enzymes, vitamins, proteins, lipids, and marine phytochemicals still fully intact.
-This can’t be said of all sea vegetables; our understanding is that the Japanese sea vegetables arame, hijiki, and wakame are heat processed and may even sometimes be boiled or blanched.
+Yes, our dried sea vegetables are a raw food.
+This is because they are sun or air dried at mild temperatures that never exceed 100°F. This helps ensure they retain enzymes, vitamins, proteins, lipids, and marine phytochemicals fully intact.
+This can’t be said of all sea vegetables; Japanese sea vegetables such as arame, hijiki, and wakame are often heat processed and may even be boiled or blanched.

-Recipe suggestions are found on the back of our retail sea veggie packaging, and a more extensive selection of recipes can be found on the Recipes page of this website.
-We also offer an excellent seaweed cookbook on our Online Store: Sea Vegetable Celebration is a cookbook and reference book by Shep Erhart, MCSV founder, and noted organic chef Leslie Cerier, containing over 100 vegetarian recipes, plus 40 pages of biological, nutritional and practical info on all your favorite sea vegetables, American and Asian.
+The Recipes page of this website has many dried seaweed recipes developed by us and others over the years.
+We also sell seaweed cookbooks on our Online Store, including our very own Sea Vegetable Celebration written by Shep Erhart, MCSV founder, and noted organic chef Leslie Cerier.
+It contains over 100 vegetarian recipes plus 40 pages of biological, nutritional and practical info on all your favorite sea vegetables, American and Asian.

 Seaweed Nutritional Information